 On February 2, 2021, the Sponsor agreed to loan the Company up to \$300,000 to be used for a portion of the expenses of the IPO.
-These loans are non-interest bearing, unsecured and are due at the earlier of December 31, 2021 or the closing of the IPO.
-As of September 24, 2021, the Company had borrowed \$188,805 under the promissory note, which was fully repaid on September 30, 2021.
+These loans are noninterest bearing, unsecured and are due at the earlier of December 31, 2021 or the closing of the IPO.
+As of September 24, 2021, the Company had borrowed \$188,805 under the promissory note, which was fully repaid by September 30, 2021.
 On September 30, 2021, the Sponsor agreed to provide the Company with loans in such amounts as may be required by the Company to fund the Company's working capital requirements up to an aggregate of \$250,000, and no amounts have been drawn upon this loan commitment.
+On March 8, 2022, the Sponsor agreed to provide the Company with loans in such amounts as may be required by the Company's working capital requirements up to an aggregate of \$500,000, and no amounts have been drawn upon this loan commitment.